William Lonsdale (colonist): Colonial Australia

-Late life
+Later life

-Lonsdale's last public office was Colonial Treasurer on a salary of 1500 pounds from July 1853 until July 1854 when he followed LaTrobe's example and retired and returned to England.
+Lonsdale's last public office was Colonial Treasurer on a salary of 1500 pounds from July 1853 until July 1854 when he followed LaTrobe's example, retiring and returning to England.
 In England the Lonsdale's had two more children - Maude Smythe b:1858 and Oswald b:1860.

 William died in London on 28 March 1864 and was survived by his widow, 4 sons and 4 daughters.